 Once you're clear on your Why, it's time to identify how to share that message.
 Unfortunately, we can't just put our Why on our website and hope people find it – that's not enough.
 Instead, you have to find the places where your audience is hanging out, and identify ways to put your message in front of them – you have to tell them your stories, show your passions, build relationships, and increase trust… you have to be marketing!

-Marketing requires you to take advantage of third-party platforms – platforms that you don’t “own” – to put your message in front of the people that are already using those platforms.
+Marketing requires you to take advantage of third-party platforms – platforms that you don't “own” – to put your message in front of the people that are already using those platforms.
 Some examples include traditional media (like radio, tv, and newspapers), and digital media (like social media, SEO, and display marketing).
+These marketing methods don't have to be as complicated as they sound- trust me.
+Enlisting the help of an SEO Freelancer, for example, has all the work done for you to boost your business higher in a web search.
 In order to get ahead in the digital world, it is crucial that you take advantage of some of the fantastic online marketing techniques out there such as backlinks that can drive traffic towards your website.
 If you want to learn more about backlinks and other SEO driven digital marketing techniques, you might want to consider reaching out to an online marketing expert such as Gotch SEO.
 Social Media is the preferred platform for many solopreneurs and small businesses because of the superior reach and affordability.
-There are many social media platforms out there, but I prefer to focus on Facebook – not just because I used to work there… but because it’s the biggest platform with the highest potential for reach and also has a superior advertising platform.
+There are many social media platforms out there, but I prefer to focus on Facebook – not just because I used to work there… but because it's the biggest platform with the highest potential for reach and also has a superior advertising platform.